adyscorpius/logseq-jira/README.md

 ## Logseq Jira Sync Plugin

+Are you tired of copying Jira links, only to not remember which Jira is it?
+What about getting updates without clicking on each link?
+Or querying blocks within Logseq based on ticket status?

-Bring Jira issue status and summaries to Logseq with Logseq-Jira.
+Bring your Jira issue status and summaries into Logseq with Logseq-Jira.
 Include important fields like Priority, Status, Assignee and Reporter as block properties to then query within Logseq as needed.

 Check out the discussion on Logseq Forums by [clicking here](https://discuss.logseq.com/t/logseq-jira-plugin/12414?u=adit)

-## Quick Start

-Start by using `ctrl+shift+j` in a block containing a JIRA issue key or link.

 ## What it does?